-1. Avoid buying candy until the day of Halloween so you aren't tempted all month to snack on the candy in your cabinet.
+1. Avoid buying a bunch of Halloween candy until the day of Halloween so you aren't tempted all month to snack on the extra candy hidden in your cabinet.

-2. Enjoy some of your favorite pieces but limit yourself to 1 a day and make sure to pair it with some sort of protein to help level out your blood sugar levels.
+2. Enjoy some of your favorite pieces but make sure to pair it with some sort of protein to help level out your blood sugar levels.
 Example: Eat a piece of candy with your lunch or dinner or if you are having it as a snack, have some m&ms with a small apple and 1 Tbsp peanut butter.